-FOUR LEVELS OF SAFEGUARDING ASSESSMENT QUALITY
+FIVE LEVELS OF SAFEGUARDING ASSESSMENT QUALITY

-The Examination Boards see four levels at which they should execute their obligations:
+The Examination Boards see five levels at which they should execute their obligations:

-- A. Safeguarding assessment quality at the programme level - B. Safeguarding assessment quality of individual exams - C. Safeguarding assessment quality of final examinations - D. Safeguarding qualifications of examiners
+- A. Safeguarding assessment quality at the programme level - B. Safeguarding assessment quality of individual units of study - C. Safeguarding assessment quality of final examinations - D. Safeguarding quality of test organisation - E. Safeguarding qualifications of examiners